How to Pass the Microsoft Word Assessment Test? – With Practice Questions & Answers

 In this version, the screen of the test will most likely look familiar to you, especially if you are a frequent user of Microsoft Word.
 It will be a Word document that you’ll be working in, just like the actual program.

 Something to keep in mind is that while the screen may look like you’re in Word, it probably won’t be the exact same.
-It’s a simulation of the program, so you may not be able to use shortcuts or any other helpful hints you’ve picked up through experience.
+It’s a simulation of the program, so you may not be able to use a keyboard shortcut or any other helpful hints you’ve picked up through experience.

 What type of material will be on the test?